mathrick/mood-emacs/README.md

    config.
 Otherwise, it will be skipped and Emacs should start almost instantly.

+   **NOTE**: You don't need to pass `--with-mood` when starting Emacs normally, it is only needed for the first run.

-5. At the end of the bootstrap, Mood will prompt to create the `config.el` file from template.
+6. At the end of the bootstrap, Mood will prompt to create the `config.el` file from template.
 Answer `y` to that, then edit the default config to your liking.
 When you're done, run `M-x mood-reload` or restart Emacs.
 There will be some delay as straight installs the packages you selected, but again, that will only happen once.

-6. Congratulations!
+7. Congratulations!
 Your Emacs is now ready to use.

 Configuration
 -------------